Updated on: Jul 20th, 2022

-Businesses must choose the mode of GST payment while generating the GST challan in the form PMT-06.
+Businesses must choose one of the modes of GST payment while generating the GST challan in the form PMT-06.
 The choice made depends upon the availability of time to file the GST return before the due date, convenience, the banker, etc.

 The following are the modes of GST payment available on the GST portal: